clbond/continuous-runner/README.md

  * Editor integration that shows you exactly what change broke exactly what tests
  * UI for manually running tests, viewing run logs

-Hopefully, in the future, I would also like to add support for debugging JavaScript unit tests right inside of VS as well.
-But this is a future goal and probably not be implemented soon.

 ### Console runner
 This is a simple console frontend for Continuous Runner.
 Its primary use is for development and debugging of ContinuousRunner outside of Visual Studio.